 Discover the best of Milledgeville, where Southern charm and diverse attractions await.
-From the tranquil waters of Lake Sinclair to the historic grandeur of the Old Governor’s Mansion, you'll find plenty to captivate and inspire you.
+From the tranquil waters of Lake Sinclair to the historic grandeur of Georgia's Old Governor’s Mansion, you'll find plenty to captivate and inspire you.
 Explore our top ten recommendations to make the most of your visit to this captivating town.

 1. Embrace the Lake Life